ssmirr/appdev-chapters/minimal-javascript.md

 ## History

+Oh, JavaScript:

-Oh, JavaScript: whipped together at Netscape in 1995, back during the Browser Wars; named "Java"Script to piggy-back on popularity of Java (despite having nothing to do with Java); and, through some historical accident, won the battle to become the third standard language of the web, along with HTML (for structure) and CSS (for style).
+ - whipped together at Netscape in 1995, back during the great Browser Wars
+ - named "Java"Script to piggy-back on popularity of Java (despite having nothing to do with Java)
+ - and, through some historical accident, won the battle to become the third standard language of the web, along with HTML (for structure) and CSS (for style).

-As the only scripting language that browsers run natively, it has by default become one of the most widely used general-purpose programming languages, maybe _the_ most.
-However, like CSS, it can't undo mistakes in the design of the language (which was done, initially, in just 10 days) very often; in order to maintain backwards compatibility.
+As the only scripting language that browsers run natively, it has by default become one of the most widely used general-purpose programming languages; maybe _the_ most.

+However, like CSS, it can't undo mistakes in the design of the language[^ten_days] very often; in order to maintain backwards compatibility.
 Thankfully, also like CSS, JavaScript has made tremendous strides in the last 5-10 years in paving over the warts of the past with new features and getting them adopted across _most_ browsers so that, in 2021, it's quite nice to use.

+[^ten_days]: The initial design of JavaScript was done in just 10 days.
+This sometimes painfully obvious in the early days.

 ## The very basics